beckitrue/devpod-neovim/README.md

 neovim that doesn't work with my Lazy configuration.
 However, there is a Feature that uses the source code instead of `apt`, and that one works.

-Using these Features makes wonder how secure they are, which is always a question about community-supported software.
+Using these Features makes me wonder how secure they are, which is always a question about community-supported software.
 Probably best to check out the source code before using them in a production environment.

 ## The DevPod